carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 unless the type bounds on `A.T.U` do not match the `Z` bound on `B`.
 In that
-case, we need to find a type-type `Z2` that represents the intersection of the
+case, we need to find a type-of-type `Z2` that represents the intersection of
-two type constraints and a different rewrite:
+the two type constraints and a different rewrite:

 ```
 var Z2:$ B